THE DOVER WAR MEMORIAL PROJECT

 Ellis, P.W.

-Percy William Ellis was a Seaman in the Merchant Navy.
-He was lost with the Cable Ship Alert on 24th February 1945, when he was 38.
-He is commemorated on the Tower Hill Memorial in London, United Kingdom.
+Percy William Ellis was a Seaman, Merchant Navy.
+Born on 6 December 1907, he was lost with the Cable Ship Alert on 24 February 1945, when he was 38.
+He is commemorated on the Tower Hill Memorial, London.
+Panel 5

 Elworthy, B. P.